bgulla/mooit/README.md

                  </pre>

 Mooit - everyone loves `cowsay` so I decided to throw it in a Flask Docker container.
-This repo is used as a playground and boilerplate for testing in kubernetes/docker environments but can be utilized in a good ole Python type of way as well.
+This repo is used as a canary test when setting up new k8s clusters but runs fine using a local python interpreter as well.

 ## Deploying to `Kubernetes`